Skip to main content

 • as a parameter when updating the Service Instance's backups' configuration via the a9s Public API v1

-If using the default encryption key or the encryption key is unknown, the only way to retrieve it is via the a9s Backup Manager database with the help of your Platform Operator.
+If you're using the default encryption key or the encryption key is unknown, the only way to retrieve it is via the a9s Backup Manager database with the help of your Platform Operator.
 For more information, please check the Platform Operator Disaster Recovery documentation.

 note